 I am currently the Deputy Director of the Centre for Exoplanets and Habitability, a new initiative at Warwick aimed at promoting multi-disciplinary research in these areas.
 Our current projects include analyses of galactic habitability, dynamical and biological constraints on panspermia, and the stability of DNA in non-Earth environments.

-My CV and publication list (updated August 2017) can be found here.
+A CV and publication list (updated August 2017) can be found here.

 K2 Variable Catalogue II: catalogue website at MAST and CDS